TECO (text editor): History

 The VMS implementation has a long history - it began as TECO-8, implemented in PDP-8 assembly.
 This code was translated into PDP-11 assembly to produce TECO-11.
 TECO-11 was used in early versions of VAX/VMS in PDP-11 compatibility mode.
 It was later translated from PDP-11 assembly into VAX assembly to produce TECO32.
 TECO32 was then converted with the VEST and AEST binary translation utilities to make it compatible with OpenVMS on the Alpha and Itanium respectively.

 OS/8 MUNG command

 The OS/8 CCL MUNG command invoked TECO to read and execute the specified .TE TECO macro.
 Optional command line parameters gave added adaptability.

 As a programmer's tool

 During and shortly following the years of the punched card era, there were source programs that had begun as punched card-based.
 Comments were often a series of lines that included single marginal asterisks and top/bottom full lines of asterisks.
-Once the cards were transferred online, it was a chore to realign the marginal stars.
-TECO to the rescue...
+Once the cards were transferred online, it was difficult to realign the marginal stars.
+TECO aimed to solve this problem.